tappasarn/ci-hands-on-workshop/documentation/codeQuality/README.md

 gradle test jacocoTestReport
 ```

-3. By default, you test report will be located under .build/reports/jacoco
+3. By default, your test report will be located under .build/reports/jacoco

-4. Now let's return the SonarCloud analyze command.
+4. Now let's rerun the SonarCloud analyze command.
 Your coverage result should be present on the SonarCloud's site.

-5. In Addition, you can fix the version of JaCoCo by adding this section into build.gradle
+5. In Addition, you can specify the version of JaCoCo by adding this section into build.gradle
 ```
 plugins {
     // plugins area